 - August 15: Crates are set, transition food ordered, and the announcement made to friends and family.

 - August 18: Crate training continues while d-day gets closer and closer.
 At three months, Hariette is now 35.2lbs (16kg).

 - August 21: The girls are scheduled to land in Montreal on August 29th, 2018 at 16:50 local time.
 We will live broadcast this event, so stay tuned.

-- August 23: The puppy's ownership has been changed to me; therefore, Hariette is now a Canadian citizen and the first Broholmer to be included into the Broholmer Canadian Club.
+- August 23: The puppy's ownership has been changed to me; therefore, Hariette is now the first Canadian Broholmer.

 - August 29: Hariette finally landed at 16:50 EST at YUL and arrived at her new Canadian home safe and sound later the same evening.
 I will let her recuperate and we will start our journey as ambassadors together.

 The newest part of the adventure is finding and importing sperm, which we are in the process of doing.
 Will it result in puppies?
 I certainly hope so, but we aren't taking reservations as of yet because there are too many unpredictable variables at the moment.
 We'll announce it everywhere on social media when puppies are born.

 - November 13: Discussing the import of sperm with my breeder.